TnTech-ECE/CapstoneStarterRepo/Reports/Experimentation/Experimentation.md

 ### Constraint 23 - Shall step down power supply to 5, 10, and 12 VDC

 Experimental Design
-The objective of this experiment is to take the voltage from the wall wart and using it to provide 5VDC, 10VDC, and 12VDC
+*The objective of this experiment is to take the voltage from the wall wart and using it to provide 5VDC, 10VDC, and 12VDC

-This was tested by taking a oscilloscope on each output of the proto-board and measured the DC Voltages
+*This was tested by taking a oscilloscope on each output of the proto-board and measured the DC Voltages

 Results
-* bye

-Interpretation of Results
-* sigh
+* The results proved that the system provided the wanted power needed to run the other systems.

 ### Constraint 24 - Attenuate targeted noises by at least 20 dB

 Experimental Design
-The objective of this experiment is to prove that the system is capable of suppressing the noises created from outside the classroom.
+*The objective of this experiment is to prove that the system is capable of suppressing the noises created from outside the classroom.
-This was tested by
+*This is tested by comparing the sound with and without noise cancellation to see if there is a minimum of 20dB difference in sound

 Results
-* bye

-Interpretation of Results
-* sigh
+* The results showed that there was a minimum of 20dB in sound difference.

 ## Improvements and Future Work